DIDLM: A SLAM Dataset for Difficult Scenarios Featuring Infrared, Depth Cameras, LIDAR, 4D Radar, and Others under Adverse Weather, Low Light Conditions, and Rough Roads: The DIDLM Dataset

 \subsection{Sensors setup}

-To achieve high-precision real-time localization, we utilized a dot matrix Livox\cite{Lin2020} system to construct a three-dimensional laser point cloud.
-In addition, to acquire comprehensive data, we integrated a depth camera with an RGB camera to capture depth and image information from various perspectives.
-To address the challenges posed by adverse weather conditions and low-light environments, we augmented our setup with infrared cameras, ensuring accurate SLAM establishment under extreme conditions.
-Furthermore, we incorporated the latest 4D millimeter-wave radar sensor to enrich the construction of point cloud maps and to mitigate the impact of unfavorable weather on the development of localization maps.
+To achieve high-precision real-time localization, we employ a dot-matrix Livox system to construct three-dimensional laser point clouds.
+Additionally, for comprehensive data acquisition, we integrate a depth camera with an RGB camera to capture depth and image information from multiple perspectives.
+To address challenges posed by adverse weather conditions and low-light environments, we augment the setup with infrared cameras, ensuring accurate SLAM establishment under extreme conditions.
+Furthermore, we incorporate the latest 4D millimeter-wave radar sensors to enhance point cloud map construction and mitigate the impact of inclement weather on localization map development.

-Beyond ground-level data collection by the robot, all equipment was mounted on the roof of a vehicle to simulate high-speed data acquisition typical in autonomous driving scenarios.
-It should be noted that due to speed restrictions within the campus, our high-speed scenarios did not exceed 30 km/h.
-All our devices were synchronized to a unified clock source, and timestamps were obtained accordingly, with the maximum allowable time difference between sensor data being 0.05 seconds.
-The detailed information of the equipment is depicted in Figure 4.
-The sensors used in our study, along with their specifications, are presented in Table 3.
+To complement ground-level robotic data collection, all sensor units are mounted on a vehicle roof platform to simulate high-speed data acquisition characteristic of autonomous driving scenarios.
+The sensors employed in this study, along with their technical specifications, are detailed in Tables II.